-If you or a loved one have been involved in a motorcycle accident, it is highly advisable to contact a seasoned Alexandria motorcycle accident lawyer.
-A dedicated personal injury attorney could work with you so you know that your next step is the right one.
+If you or a loved one has been involved in a motorcycle accident, it is advisable to contact a seasoned Alexandria motorcycle accident lawyer.
+A personal injury attorney from Laborde Earles Injury Lawyers can work with you.
+We’ll ensure your next step is the right one.

 For a free legal consultation with a motorcycle accident lawyer serving Alexandria, call (318) 777-7777

-While the actual amount of a motorcycle accident claim may be difficult to determine, the types of damage that a plaintiff could be eligible to receive in a personal injury lawsuit may include:
+While the actual value of a motorcycle accident claim may be difficult to determine, the types of damages you could be eligible to receive in a personal injury lawsuit may include:

 - Medical expenses

 - Wrongful death

 In certain cases, you may receive punitive damages when the at-fault driver was particularly reckless in causing an accident.
 Punitive damages, unlike compensatory damages, are intended solely to punish the defendant.
 An attorney could help you recover damages following your accident.

 Wrongful Death Damages